learningequality/kolibri-docs/docs/manage/_exams.rst

     .. image:: img/exam-report.png
       :alt: view the exam report for the whole group or class

   This view presents the list of all the learners who had access to the exam, with the respective progress and scores.
-Click the name of the learner to view the detailed exam report with preview of results for each question.
+Click the name of the learner to view the detailed exam report with a preview of the results for each question.

-3. Click each of the questions to preview it and understand better which question learners answered correctly in the exam and how many attempts they had on each answer.
+3. Click each of the questions to preview it.
+This can help understand which questions learners had difficulties answering correctly and how many attempts they used.

   * yellow star icon indicates a **completed** exam
   * blue clock icon indicates the exam is **in progress**, not submitted yet